“I am the way I am. I can’t change what I’m thinking.”

-Do you recognize this way of relating to yourself, that there is only one way of relating and that’s how you’ve always related to situations and people?
+Do you recognize this way of relating to yourself, that there is an image of yourself of who you are and that’s how you always have shown up in situations and for people?

 The BIG question is not if you can turn your negative self talk into positive self talk, it’s are you WILLING to do it?

 Many of us were made to believe that if we beat ourselves up with our self talk, push ourselves to become someone not authentic to us.

 But we talk ourselves into, or we secretly compare what others that are seemingly more successful have, to what we have (which is never enough).

 We use that negative self talk to “motivate” ourselves to push ahead, or convince ourselves that we’re not enough, the list goes on…

 What if we took all of that negative self talk that goes on in our minds daily and replaced it with positive self talk?
 What would happen?

 The only way to find out is to try it!
 But how, you may ask?
 Well again, the biggest question is:

 “Are you truly willing to objectively look at the thoughts that go on in your mind first?”